FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 excerpt_separator: "<!--more-->"
 ---

 An auth system is rarely sufficient on its own.
 After all, users want to authenticate in order to use an application's functionality, not for the fun of entering their username and password.
-User management systems integrate into one or more applications, whether custom, open source, or SaaS software.
+User management systems provide functionality such as forgot password flows, breached password detection and admin user interfaces.
+But they also typically integrate into one or more applications, whether custom, open source, or SaaS software.

 <!--more-->